 When do I return for my post-operative appointment?

-We prefer to see our total knee replacement patients about 2 weeks after surgery for their post-operative visit.
-The post-operative visit includes x-rays, wound assessment, and if necessary, staple removal.
+We prefer to see our total knee replacement patients about 2-3 weeks after surgery for their post-operative visit.
+The post-operative visit includes x-rays and wound assessment.

 How much help am I going to need after surgery?